ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 **Error information collection including exception context**

-The current error handling implementation in Mbed OS already collects error and exception context.
+The current error handling implementation in MbedOS already collects error and exception context.
 With this feature the above mentioned data structures should be placed in an uninitialized RAM region so that the data is retained after an auto-reboot(warm-reset).

 **Mechanism to auto reboot(also called warm-reset) the system without losing RAM contents where error info is stored**